An interview with our Managing Director

 Let's start with things that stand out for you in the past 12 months?

-We've made great progress this year ensuring the safety of our roads for everyone, however we have seen a very sad increase in fatalities since the beginning of the year, which is a reminder to us all that there is still more work ahead to improve road safety.
+We've made great progress this year ensuring the safety of our roads for everyone, however we have seen a significant increase in fatalities since the beginning of the year, which is a reminder to us all that there is still more work ahead to improve road safety.

 The face of Main Roads is changing, and I mean that literally.
 We now have more than 130 development employees from engineering cadets through to apprentices and business trainees.
 This year, I was pleased to welcome one of our largest ever groups of new development employees to the organisation and I think all of us were very proud to be recognised nationally as one of the top graduate-employers for 2024.